-The real benefit that it gives our students is that the sort of research that I'm doing is very much about how we actually do sport support psychology in the real world.
-Yes, theory is very important, but I think the real impact for the students on our sport and psychology degrees is that they get some kind of exposure to research.
+The real benefit that it gives our students is that the sort of research that I'm doing is very much about how we actually do sport psychology in the real world.
+Yes, theory is very important, but I think the real impact for the students on our BSc (Hons) Sport and Exercise Psychology course is that they get some kind of exposure to research.
 Sport psychology study is learning about how we actually do it in the real world, so that students get some real experience and are better prepared to leave our degree to practise as sport and exercise psychologists in the UK - and potentially to go on to do further qualifications.